 - Audition

 - Olfaction

 - Pain

 - Taste

 - Contrast Sensitivity

-- Color Vision^{}
+- Color Vision\

-- Visual Acuity^{}
+- Visual Acuity\

-Substance Abuse
+Substance Use

-- Breathalyzer
+Breathalyzer\

-- Urine Drug Screen^{}

-- Self-Reported Substance Use and Abuse measures from SSAGA^{}
+- Urine Drug Screen\ - Seven day Alcohol and Tobacco Use Retrospective\ - Self-Reported Substance Use and Abuse measures from SSAGA\

-Chapter 3: 500 Subjects + MEG2 Release Data
+Chapter 3: 900 Subjects Release Data

-Q4-Q6 HCP data collection yielded over 280 subjects with data from all or nearly all modalities and behavioral tests.
-Combined with the Q1-Q3 datasets, data from all MR modalities in the HCP protocol is now available for over 440 subjects.
-With this MEG2 Release, MR and MEG data are available on an additional 15 subjects that were scanned after Q6.
-Combined with data from the initial MEG release, resting state and/or task MEG data are available on a total of 67 subjects.
-A detailed file-by-file listing of the content of the release is provided in the Appendix 3: File Names and Directory Structure for 500 Subjects + MEG2 Data.
+Post-Q6 HCP data collection yielded over 370 new subjects with data from all or nearly all modalities and behavioral tests.
+Combined with the Q1-Q6 datasets, data from all MR modalities in the HCP protocol is now available for over 810 subjects.
+Combined with data from the MEG1 and MEG2 releases, resting state and/or task MEG data are available on a total of 95 subjects.
+A detailed file-by-file listing of the content of the release is provided in the Appendix 3: File Names and Directory Structure for 900 Subjects Data.

-Since the Q3 release, several improvements have been made to the MR preprocessing and processing pipelines as detailed above.
-Therefore, to improve the quality of all released data, all Q1-Q6+ MR data was reprocessed with the updated version 3 pipelines for the 500 Subjects release.
-Therefore, data currently available on all subjects in ConnectomeDB, regardless of original release quarter, has been processed with the current version (v3) of the HCP pipelines.
-As such, all data in ConnectomeDB can be compared between subjects.
+Since the S500 release, minimal improvements have been made to the MR preprocessing and processing pipelines, except for the notable addition of MSM-All registration, as detailed above.
+Therefore, although the pipeline version has been updated from v3.1 to v3.13, to indicate the incremental improvements in the pipeline since the S500 release, all data currently available on all subjects in ConnectomeDB, regardless of original release quarter, can be compared between subjects.
 Check the release notes distributed with each subject dataset to ensure all data used in your analyses have been processed with the same pipeline versions.
-The version 3 pipeline scripts to be used with FreeSurfer, FSL, and Connectome Workbench are also now available on GitHub at https://github.com/Washington-University/Pipelines.
+The current version pipeline scripts to be used with FreeSurfer, FSL, and Connectome Workbench are also now available on GitHub at https://github.com/Washington-University/Pipelines.

-In addition to the unprocessed and minimally preprocessed data of all MR modalities, the 500 Subjects + MEG2 release contains additionally processed MR datasets that are further described in the sections below, including: ICA-FIX denoised rfMRI data, within-subject analyzed individual tfMRI volume and grayordinates data at different smoothing levels, groupaverage rfMRI and tfMRI data, and ICA-based group-average parcellation, individual node timeseries, and individual and group-average netmats (parcellated connectomes) data .
+In addition to the unprocessed and minimally preprocessed data of all MR modalities for more subjects, the 900 Subjects release contains additionally processed MR datasets that are further described in the sections below, including: ICA-FIX denoised rfMRI data, within-subject analyzed individual tfMRI grayordinates data at 2mm and 4mm smoothing levels, and new, larger group-average datasets (see below).